gjbaker/sylaras.org/index.md

 ### Funding

-This work was made possible by American Cancer Society Postdoctoral Fellowship award PF-16-197-01-LIB awarded to Gregory J. Baker and the support of the Ludwig Center at Harvard Medical School.
+This work was made possible by American Cancer Society Postdoctoral Fellowship award PF-16-197-01-LIB awarded to Gregory J. Baker together with the support of the Ludwig Center at Harvard Medical School.

 ### Publications